Contents

 Be around

-- Meaning: To exist or to be in existence
+1) To exist or still be present.

 Be cut out for